zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 # Contributing Resource Type Definitions and Recipes to Radius

-This guide walks you through the process of creating and contributing custom Resource type definitions and Recipes to this repository.
+This guide walks you through the process of creating and contributing Radius Resource Type definitions and Recipes to this repository.

 ## Prerequisites